 In the absence of strong policy guidance constraining the choices available to researchers, the perceived cost/benefit ratio from the researcher's point will play an important role in shaping the demand.
-This includes both perceived, and actual cost and benefit (perceived complexity and associated risks and costs in terms of effort), as well as intangible aspects (trust, familiarity, branding and so on), as factors that influence the level of interest in the shared, common e-infrastructure services.
-This applies to services provided in house (or through federating services provided in house by research IT collaborations), procured from external sources and distributed as vouchers, or integrated to the overall e-infrastructure service offering in ways where the end user experience differs based on the provider class (commercial/academic).
+This includes both perceived, and actual cost and benefit (perceived complexity and associated risks and costs in terms of effort), as well as intangible aspects (trust, familiarity, branding, and so on), as factors that influence the level of interest in the shared, common e-infrastructure services.
+This applies to services provided in house (or through federating services provided in house by research IT collaborations), procured from external sources and distributed as vouchers, or integrated in the overall e-infrastructure service offering in ways where the end user experience differs based on the provider class (commercial/academic).

-The terms 'Cloud Coin' or Voucher Access Model were used in Deliverable 12.1, and a generic, non-prescriptive collaboration model for the voucher acquisition, distribution and activation is illustrated in Fig.1 below.
+The terms 'Cloud Coin' or Voucher Access Model were used in Deliverable 12.1 to reflect terminology utilised in this and related projects, and a generic, non-prescriptive collaboration model for the voucher acquisition, distribution and activation is illustrated in Fig.1 below.